 - 1. Proposed General Plan Text Amendment: HE 2.5 (with changes shown in strike-through/underline text) - 2.
-Draft Planning Commission Resolution 19-: "A Resolution of the Planning Commission of the City of Goleta, California, recommending to the City Council approval of a General Plan Amendment to amend the City's Housing Element Policy HE 2.5: Inclusionary Housing and to Determine that the General Plan Amendment is Exempt from CEQA, Pursuant to CEQA Section 15061(b)(3)"
+Draft City Council Resolution 19-: "A Resolution of the City Council of the City of Goleta, California, Approving the General Plan Amendment to Amend the City's Housing Element Policy HE 2.5: Inclusionary Housing and to Determine that the General Plan Amendment is Exempt from CEQA, Pursuant to CEQA Section 15061(b)(3)"